Micmaurice/alx-pre_course/README.md

 My first readme
-Learning with github has been food
+Learning with github has been fun